-Burden of disease measures the impact of different diseases or injuries on a population.
+Burden of disease measures the impact of different diseases or injuries on a population, including both physical and mental ill health and substance use disorders.
 It combines the years of healthy life lost due to living with ill-health (non-fatal burden) with the years of life lost due to dying prematurely (fatal burden) to give a total burden reported using the disability-adjusted life years (DALYs) measure.
-The Western Australian Burden of Disease Study 2015 (Department of Health Western Australia, 2021) indicated that the Kimberley region had a 1.9 times higher rate of fatal burden and a 1.4 times higher rate of nonfatal burden compared to the metropolitan regions.
+The Western Australian Burden of Disease Study 2015 (Department of Health Western Australia, 2021) indicated that the Kimberley region had a 1.9 times higher rate of fatal burden and a 1.4 times higher rate of non-fatal burden compared to the metropolitan regions.
 Overall, injury was the leading cause of burden, representing 18% of the total burden in the region.
 Chronic disease also accounted for a substantial proportion of the burden of disease.
 The region had the highest cancer and cardiovascular burdens in the state, respectively accounting for 14% and 13% of the total burden in the region.
 Moreover, burden due to endocrine and kidney diseases were especially high in comparison to other regions, representing 5% each of the total burden.
 Coronary heart disease and chronic kidney disease were among the leading five causes of burden for both males and females, type 2 diabetes was the third leading cause for females, and COPD was the fourth leading cause for males.